kavehmz/kube-for-the-dyslexic/README.md

 cluster-domain.example: This one can be set for clustsers.
 By default it is `cluster.local` but it might be different in different setups.
 It is part of the dsn config!

 ```
-# Kuberentes applications offers a resource that we can to store configureation in plain text and use that config in our Pods.
+# Kubernetes applications offers a resource that we can to store configureation in plain text and use that config in our Pods.
 # It is called ConfigMap.
 The ConfigMap for `coredns` can we check using:
 $ kubectl --context kind-kind -n kube-system get configmaps coredns -o yaml
 kubectl --context kind-kind -n kube-system get configmaps coredns -o yaml